Rickets is disease that affects the bones. It causes them to soften and weaken.

 |Copyright © Nucleus Medical Media, Inc.|

-Rickets results when there is a vitamin D, calcium, or phosphorous shortage in a child's body.
+Rickets is caused by a vitamin D , calcium, or phosphorous shortage a child's body.
 This may occur when:

 - The supply of vitamin D from diet or sun exposure is too low

 - The way the body processes vitamin D is not typical

 - Tissue does not respond to the action of vitamin D

 - There is not enough calcium or phosphorous in the diet or it cannot be absorbed

 Less often, rickets can be caused by other disorders that affect vitamin D absorption or calcium metabolism such as: